PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 In addition, the larger your DNS answers, the more critical the above becomes.
 It is therefore advised not to provision too many keys, or keys that are unnecessarily large.

 # Operational instructions
-In this chapter various DNSSEC transitions are discussed, and how to execute them within PowerDNSSEC.
+In this chapter various DNSSEC transitions are discussed, and how to execute them within PowerDNS.

 ## Publishing a DS
 To publish a DS to a parent zone, utilize 'pdnsutil show-zone' and take the DS from its output, and transfer it securely to your parent zone.